Fill Santa's plate with these delicious and fun Holiday and Christmas cookies gathered from our collection of favorite holiday cookie recipes.

 1 cup (2 sticks) unsalted butter, room temperature

 Preheat oven to 325°F. Combine 1 cup all purpose flour, toasted pecans, and salt in processor.
 Using on/off turns, finely chop pecans.
 Using an electric mixer, beat butter, 3/4 cup powdered sugar and vanilla extract in a large bowl until well blended.
 Add pecan mixture and remaining 1 cup flour and mix thoroughly.
 Divide dough in half.
 Wrap each half in plastic and refrigerate overnight.

 Working with 1 tablespoon dough at a time, shape dough into 3-inch-long logs.
 Pinch ends of logs to taper and turn in slightly, forming crescents.
 Place cookies on ungreased baking sheets, spacing 1 inch apart (cookies will not spread).

 Bake cookies until light brown around edges and firm to touch, about 18 minutes.
-Cool cookies 10 minutes on baking sheets.
+Cool cookies for 10 minutes on baking sheets.
 Roll cookies in additional powdered sugar.
 Cool completely on racks.
 (Cookies can be prepared 2 weeks ahead.
-Store in airtight container.)
+Store in an airtight container.)